sungnga/practice/web-dev/README.md

 **The package.json file:**
 - Every Node app that we create should have the package.json file.
 It contains the metadata or information about the application or package
 - This file also contains a list of dependencies and its version used.
 It acts as a record that keeps track of all the dependencies installed in an application
-- To create the package.json file, run in the command line: `npm init`
+- To create the package.json file, run in the command line: `npm init -y`
 - Put this file at the root directory of a project
 - We use this package.json file to share dependencies used in a project with other developers
 - To install all the dependencies at once, go to the project directory and run: `npm install`.
 This will generate the node_modules directory necessary to run the application